milosheskasimona/library-management-application/README.md

 `getAllBooks()`: Retrieve a list of all books available in the library.<br>
 `findBookById(Integer id)`: Retrieve detailed information about a book based on its ID.<br>
 `findAllBooksByAuthor(Author author)`: Retrieve all books written by a specific author.<br>
 `saveBook(BookRequest bookRequest)`: This method allows adding a new book to the library.
 If a book with the same name already exists, it will only be added as a new entry if the author is different, otherwise, the quantity of the existing book can be increased<br>
 `addBookCopy(Integer id)`: Increasing the quantity of specific book. <br>
 `deleteBookById(Integer id)`: Delete a book from the library based on its ID.<br>
 `editBookById(Integer id, BookRequest bookRequest)`: Edit and update book information based on its ID.<br>
 #### Author Management
-`getAllAuthors()`: Retrieve a list of all authors in the library.
+`getAllAuthors()`: Retrieve a list of all authors in the library.<br>
 `findAuthorById(Integer id)`: Retrieve detailed information about an author based on their ID.<br>
 `saveAuthor(AuthorRequest authorRequest)`: Create a new author with the provided details.<br>
 `deleteAuthorById(Integer id)`: Delete an author from the system based on their ID.<br>